robshelly/pko-website/content/en/docs/guides/packaging-an-application.md

 Now that you have build your first Package Operator package, we can deploy it!\
-You will find the `Package`-object template in the examples checkout under 1_applications/package.yaml.\
+You will find the `Package`-object template in the examples checkout under 1_applications/package.yaml.
+Don't forget to change the package url so it \
-Don't forget to change the image url so it corresponds to the one used when building the package.
+corresponds to the one used when building the package.

+If the package specified a configuration set, its values are to be specified in \
+a config section within the spec.
+If a config entry has a default specified in \
+the package manifest it may be overridden here.
+If the package requires values \
+that are not defaulted and missing here, the package installation will fail.

 ```yaml
 apiVersion: package-operator.run/v1alpha1